Skip to Content

-The Ultimate Saag Paneer recipe is pure MAGIC!
-Soft paneer chunks in a creamy mustard greens & spinach curry.
-Every bite will melt in your mouth.
+This traditional Punjabi Saag Paneer recipe is pure magic!
+Soft paneer chunks in a creamy mustard greens and spinach curry.
+Every bite of this classic Indian curry will melt in your mouth.

 Saag Paneer is the more character-laden cousin of Palak Paneer, made with mixed greens like mustard leaves (sarson) instead of spinach alone.